paulgevers/autopkgtest/doc/README.running-tests.rst

 ~~~~~~
 ::

-    adt-run ... --- chroot /path/to/chroot
+    autopkgtest ... --- chroot /path/to/chroot

 Run tests in the specified chroot.
-You need to call adt-run as root for
+You need to call autopkgtest as root for
 this.
 There is no automatic cleanup or revert for the chroot, so unless
 you can provide this by some other means, don't use this.